JuliaDataScience/JuliaDataScience/contents/dataframes_missing.md

 ## Missing Data {#sec:missing}

 Let's dive into how to **handle missing values** in `DataFrames.jl`.
-We'll cover **three main approaches for dealing with missing data**:
+We'll cover **three** main approaches for dealing with missing data:

 1. **filtering missing** values with `ismissing` and `dropmissing`
 1. **filling or replacing missing** values with `coalesce`